-LAMY ISTREFI JR. is a New York City based drummer/percussionist, composer and conductor, originally from the Republic of Kosovo.
-Istrefi Jr. attended the University of Music and Dramatic Arts Graz (KUG) in Austria, before moving to the United States.
-He is currently a member of Grammy Award-winning saxophonist and composer, Joe Lovano’s Classic Quartet, for which he has toured internationally to perform at such prestigious venues and festivals as Coltrane Day, Jazz Forum, Jazz Standard, Monterey Jazz Festival, Healdsburg Jazz Festival, Blue Note Milano, Bimhuis Amsterdam and Bergamo Jazz Festival.
+LAMY ISTREFI JR. is a New York City based drummer, percussionist, composer and conductor, originally from Mitrovice in the Republic of Kosovo.
+Istrefi attended the University of Music and Dramatic Arts Graz (KUG) in Austria, before moving to the United States.
+He is currently a member of Grammy Award-winning saxophonist and composer, Joe Lovano’s Classic Quartet, for which he has toured internationally to perform at such prestigious festivals and venues as Coltrane Day, Jazz Forum, Jazz Standard, Monterey Jazz Festival, Healdsburg Jazz Festival, Blue Note Milano, Bimhuis Amsterdam and Bergamo Jazz Festival.
 Istrefi has also played and toured with legendary and prominent musicians in the jazz and free music scenes in NYC and abroad including Mark Murphy, Shelia Jordan, Dennis Irwin, Butch Morris, Juini Booth, Mino Cinelu, Judi Silvano, Jay Clayton, Greg Tardy, Eddie Henderson, Josh Evans, Duane Eubanks, James Hurt, Leo Genovese and Esperanza Spalding.
-For his personal artistic projects, he continues to collaborate with a notable and diverse group of musicians: The Lamy Istrefi Jr. Trio and Quartet featuring the National Endowment for the Arts’ Jazz Master, Dave Liebman and Musical Minds Orchestra (MMO), a large experimental ensemble that he founded in 2010.
-MMO recently collaborated with HB² PROJECTS to develop and present their interdisciplinary performance, NEW YORK SKETCHES: So The People Came, during the Exploring the Metropolis’ 2017-18 Choreographer + Composer Residencies, in partnership with the Jamaica Center for Arts & Learning, and the Mertz Gilmore Foundation.
+For his personal artistic projects, he continues to collaborate with a notable and diverse group of musicians: The Lamy Istrefi Jr. Trio/Quartet featuring saxophonists, Dave Liebman (National Endowment for the Arts’ 2011 Jazz Master) and George Garzone, as well as Musical Minds Orchestra (MMO), a large ensemble performing conceptually-based free improvisation, that he founded in 2010.
+MMO recently collaborated with HB² PROJECTS to develop and present their interdisciplinary performance, NEW YORK SKETCHES: So The People Came, during the Exploring the Metropolis’ 2017-18 Choreographer + Composer Residencies, in partnership with the Jamaica Center for Arts & Learning and The Mertz Gilmore Foundation.
 Later this Summer, the Lamy Istrefi Jr. Quartet will be recording their debut studio album, for release in 2020. smallslive.com/artists/1284-lamy-istrefi-jr/